Gov. Inslee touts vaccine progress and defends criticism from Democratic lawmakers on his reopening plan

 “We are capable of meeting our goal today, we can easily do 45,000 vaccinations today,” said Inslee.
 “We have the vaccinators, we have the logistics, we have the pop-up tents, we have the hospitals … it’s just that we’ve got to have the vaccines.”

-The governor Thursday also defended his latest reopening plan after criticism — including from some Democratic officials — on the state’s new regional approach, rather than county-by-county.
+The governor Thursday also defended his latest reopening plan after criticism — including from some Democratic officials — on the state’s new approach, which is based on regions rather than on counties.

-Under that plan, King, Snohomish and five other counties in two regions have been allowed to ease some restrictions, such as the adding back some indoor dining.
+Under that plan, King, Snohomish and five other counties in two regions have been allowed to ease some restrictions, such as adding back some indoor dining.
 But six of eight regions under the plan, which encompass most of Washington’s 39 counties, remain under tighter restrictions.

-A trio of Democratic lawmakers from the Olympic Peninsula on Friday blasted the governor, saying that his latest plan “has left Clallam and Jefferson counties at a standstill for no good reason.”
+A trio of Democratic lawmakers from the Olympic Peninsula on Thursday blasted the governor, saying his latest plan “has left Clallam and Jefferson counties at a standstill for no good reason.”

 In a statement, Democrats Sen. Kevin Van De Wege of Sequim, and Reps.
 Steve Tharinger of Port Townsend and Mike Chapman of Port Angeles said they had long stood behind Inslee’s leadership during the pandemic and “supported the often-difficult decisions he has had to make.”